 Measure Details How did you spend your service pupil premium allocation last academic year?
-GTA hours to develop the role of the 'Hunton Heroes' GTA hours to lead 'Hunton Heroes' Release time for pupils to attend national events - e.g. Service of Remembrance GTA time for those identified as needing additional emotional support for their well-being.
+GTA hours to develop the role of the 'Hunton Heroes' GTA hours to lead 'Hunton Heroes' Release time for pupils to attend national events - e.g. Service of Remembrance GTA time for those identified as needing additional emotional support for their wellbeing.
 GTA time for same-day phonics interventions for those identified as needing additional support in 'keeping up'.
 1:1 support for child who has difficulties in meeting PSED early learning goal.
 What was the impact of that spending on service pupil premium eligible pupils?
-100% of service pupils in Reception are on track to pass the PSC at the end of Y1.
-100% of the service pupils in Reception met the early learning goal for maths and for English.
+100% of service pupils in Reception are on track to pass the PSC at the end of Y1. h ah a ha ann an 312 a h ah an a 100% of the service pupils in Reception met the early learning goal for maths and for English.
 100% of service pupils are working at or above expected standards in maths, reading and writing.
 Pupils have been exceptionally well supported through the running of Hunton Heroes whereby they have had a designated member of staff to work closely with them.
 This member of staff has helped to organise events with them such as a stall for the Jubilee, has accompanied them to Remembrance Day services and has supported their emotional wellbeing through weekly meetings.
 This is supported by parent questionnaire results which found 100% of pupils 'felt safe and secure' and 'enjoy their learning experiences'.